 If a card would go to an out of play zone, it goes to its owner's out of play zone.
-A card that moves from an in play zone to an out of play zone is treated as though it were a new card.
+A card that moves from an in play zone to an out of play zone to an in play zone is treated as though it were a new card.
 Any effects connected to the card will no longer affect it.
 The only exception to this rule is any abilities that trigger when a card moves from an in play zone to an out of play zone.